-Majority of Kenyans have decried the rising cost of cooking oil due to the vagaries of inflation, which has escalated domestic budgets on the face of stagnant salaries and income sources.
+Consumers have decried the rising cost of cooking oil due to the vagaries of inflation, which has escalated domestic budgets in the face of stagnant salaries and income sources.

 Although prices of palm oil have been dropping down, they are still high compared to a year ago.